automotiveMastermind/condo/docs/tutorials/go.md

 First refer to docs for [getting started with condo][get-started].

-This tuturial will cover the default implementation of condo (default implementation lifecycle docs found [here][lifecycle]).
+This tutorial will cover the default implementation of condo (default implementation lifecycle docs found [here][lifecycle]).

 For reference, condo's default lifecycle is as follows: